RafaelHashimoto/sudoku/README.md

 ## Features
 - *Dynamic Puzzle Generation*: Each Sudoku puzzle is generated dynamically using a backfill algorithm.
 - *Randomized Subgrid*: The randomizeSubGrid method ensures that a 3x3 grid is filled with numbers from 1 to 9 in random order, providing a unique puzzle each time.
+- *Board Validation*: The validation runs everytime a you fill a cell with a number giving you a feedback when you put an invalid number in that cell.

 ## Getting Started